5ym/paper/sample.md

 Pandoc will automatically highlight syntax in [fenced code blocks] that are marked with a language name.
 The Haskell library [skylighting] is used for highlighting.
-Currently highlighting is supported only for HTML, EPUB, Docx, Ms, and LaTeX/PDF output.
+Currently highlighting is supported only for HTML, EPUB, pdf, Ms, and LaTeX/PDF output.
 To see a list of language names that pandoc will recognize, type `pandoc --list-highlight-languages`.

 The color scheme can be selected using the `--highlight-style` option.